radareorg/radare.org/gsoc/2018/ideas.md

  - [Repainting screen improvements](https://github.com/radare/radare2/issues/4820)

 ## Type inference
 Currently we have types support in radare2, including basic (low-level) ability to edit type with `pf` and higher-level, C-like types with `t` command.
 Currently you can parse the C type definition from C header for example, or load from "precompiled" SDB file.
-Goal of this task is to integrate types handling into the radare2 analysis loop, including automatic inference and suggestions.
+The goal of this task is to integrate types handling into the radare2 analysis loop, including automatic inference and suggestions.

 ### Task
 1. Write more tests for `t` commands, fix corresponding bugs